sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_android.md

-# GIS Software
+# Anrdoid

 Torch: ![Feature Supported](img/Icons/GreenDot.png)

 While we recommend SW Maps for Android, there are a variety of 3rd party apps available for GIS and surveying.
-We will cover a few examples below that should give you an idea of how to get the incoming NMEA data over Bluetooth into the software of your choice.
+We will cover a few examples below that should give you an idea of how to get the incoming NMEA data into the software of your choice.

 ## SW Maps